Probabilistic risk aversion for generalized rank-dependent functions: A conflict between o-convexity and p-convexity

-In this section, we illustrate a conflict between o-concavity and m-concavity for constant-additive mappings.
-Let $\X$ be the set of bounded random variables, and recall that o-convexity of a mapping on $\M$ or $\X$ is defined as convexity on $\X$.
-A mapping $\rho:\X\to \R$ is \emph{constant additive} if $\rho(X+c)=\rho(X)+\rho(c)$ for $X\in \X$ and $c\in \R$.
-On $\X$, continuity is with respect to the supremum-norm.
-Continuous and constant-additive mappings on $\X$ include, but are not limited to, all signed Choquet integrals and normalized monetary risk measures (\cite{FS16}).
+In this section, we illustrate a conflict between o-convexity and p-convexity for constant-additive mappings; that is, a continuous and constant-additive mapping cannot be both o-convex and p-convex on $\X_c$ or $\M_c$ unless it is a multiple of the expectation.
+Recall that o-convexity of a mapping on $\M_c$ or $\X_c$ is defined as convexity on $\X_c$.
+A mapping $\rho:\X_c\to \R$ is \emph{constant additive} if $\rho(X+c)=\rho(X)+\rho(c)$ for $X\in \X_c$ and $c\in \R$.
+On $\X_c$, continuity is with respect to the supremum-norm.
+Continuous and constant-additive mappings on $\X_c$ include, but are not limited to, all signed Choquet functions and normalized monetary risk measures (\cite{FS16}).